million12/Flow.Plugin.Rollbar/README.md

 ### Frontend (javascript) error reporting

 Configure it in `rollbarJsSettings`.
-At least `accessToken` needs to be set (the `post_client_item` from your Rollbar app).
+At least `accessToken` needs to be provided (the `post_client_item` from your Rollbar app).
 You can add here any setting option described in rollbar JS doc: https://rollbar.com/docs/notifier/rollbar.js/.

+#### Neos

-Frontend integration works both for the public site and all Neos CMS admin areas (content module and other sub-modules, i.e. Media, History etc).
+Frontend integration in Neos works out-of-the box, both for the public site and all Neos CMS admin areas (content module and other sub-modules, i.e. Media, History etc).

 To enable Rollbar only on Neos CMS admin panel, you could add the following line to your .ts code: